Why Use Busbar Instead of Cable or Wire?

 In dense cable routes, center cables in a grouped arrangement run hotter than outer cables.
 This forces a grouping derating factor, reducing usable current capacity across the entire bundle.
 Busbar conductors have defined, type-tested thermal performance — factory-validated before delivery.
 That removes a layer of thermal uncertainty that cable derating always carries on site.

 Heat dissipation performance in busbar systems is closely related to how power factor is managed across the installation, since reactive current contributes to conductor heating and affects the thermal margin available at rated current.
-This article on power factor provides relevant technical background.

 Easier Expansion